AlexMason/easyrag/README.md

 # EasyRAG.js

-EasyRAG is the AI library you wish you had when you got started.
+EasyRAG is the AI TypeScript library you wish you had when you got started.

 ## Getting Started